sjkelly/PkgBake.jl/README.md

 atexit(PkgBake.atexit_hook)
 ```

-PkgBake will enable the `--trace-compile` equivalent automatically for you, and cache the files into `.julia/pkgbake/`
+PkgBake will enable the `--trace-compile` equivalent automatically for you, and cache the files into `.julia/pkgbake/`.
+If you call julia with `--trace-compile`, PkgBake will copy the files at exit.

 To "bake" in the new precompiled statements that are exclusive to Base and Stdlibs, run: